barryclark/jekyll-now/_posts/2016-08-22-state-of-our-api-strategy.md

 Dear XXX

 Yes, indeed a year has passed.
 Well, back then you guys kind of blew it when your sales lead insisted on discussing an entire enterprise transformation strategy and our distributed API-first architecture and planned budget wasn’t quite in your general (deal) ballpark.
-Since our technology Strategy for the Haufe Group calls for being [like the web and not behind the web](http://martinfowler.com/articles/microservices.html) your commercial model apparently made it quite a bit difficult to engage on such a small scale.
+Since our Technology Strategy for the Haufe Group calls for being [like the web and not behind the web](http://martinfowler.com/articles/microservices.html) your commercial model apparently made it quite a bit difficult to engage on such a small scale.

-But I was delighted to see your most recent white papers which closely track our Technology Strategy.
+But I was delighted to see your most recent enterprise architecture white papers closely tracking our Technology Strategy.
 I think it fully validates our approach to provide decentralized API management based on the basis of a bounded (business) context (Conway's law applies to API Management too).

 In the meantime we have settled on [Mashape's Kong](https://github.com/Mashape/kong) and our [own API Mgmt Portal](http://wicked.haufe.io) (one developer fulltime for 3 months) for our internal API deployments.
 I think you will find our portal to approach API Management from quite a different perspective than most traditional API Mgmt vendors - it fully embraces `infrastructure as code` and `immutable servers`.
 In our opinion it simply doesn’t make any sense to (re)introduce long running API gateway and portal servers to manage and service API’s from Microservices, which are deployed fully automated through our CI/CD pipeline.
 We like to think that this brings us closer to the concept of [APIOps](http://www.slideshare.net/jmusser/why-api-ops-is-the-next-wave-of-devops-62440606) - applying the same basic concepts of DevOps but to API operations.

-You can find more details at [http://wicked.haufe.io]()
+You can find more details at [http://wicked.haufe.io]().

 On the design governance side we also progressed rather nicely.
-You might find our[API Styleguide](https://github.com/Haufe-Lexware/api-style-guide) of interest - I think it represents some of the best best practices from the industry.
+You might find our [API Styleguide](https://github.com/Haufe-Lexware/api-style-guide) of interest - I think it represents some of the best best practices from the industry.
 We are planning to use [Gitbook](https://www.gitbook.com) or [ReadTheDocs](https://readthedocs.org) to publish it in a better e-book style format.
 We took a lot of inspiration from the [Zalando API Styleguide](http://zalando.github.io/restful-api-guidelines/).

 The one remaining missing piece in our API story is an API registry.
 But again I am not looking for a repeat of the fallacy of a centralized UDDI or WSRR registry, but taking the Web as example and working something along [http://apis.io]() (Source code available at [https://github.com/apisio/apis.io]()).
 Central registries never worked, but Google does.
 Hence an API search engine with a choice or combinate of